chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 ### Background

-In 2012, I wrote a series of eight posts entitled "Myths About Scalable Parallel Programming Languages" for the IEEE Technical Community on Scalable Computing&nbsp;(TCSC) blog.
-In it, I described discouraging attitudes that our team encountered when talking about developing a language like Chapel, and I gave my personal rebuttal to them.
+In 2012, I wrote a series of eight blog posts entitled "Myths About Scalable Parallel Programming Languages" for the IEEE Technical Community on Scalable Computing&nbsp;(TCSC).
+In it, I described discouraging attitudes that our team encountered when talking about developing a language like Chapel and gave my personal rebuttal to them.
 That series has generally been unavailable for many years, so for its 13th anniversary, we're reprinting the original series here on the Chapel blog, along with new commentary about how well or poorly